arush-gupta/arush-gupta.github.io/_pages/about.md

   - /about.html
 ---

 I am Arush Gupta, and I am training myself to be a researcher and a professor.

+I believe in the power of collaboration and value each individual as a sovereign thinker, capable of contributing unique perspectives to collective endeavors.
+This philosophy guides my approach to research, where respect for autonomy and intellectual freedom are foundational to fostering innovation and growth.

 ---